|

 Zenith 6-S-27 (1936)

 During the summer of 1935, Zenith came out with a new tombstone design.
 The most obvious change was the size; these radios were two feet tall and commanded attention with room-shaking volume.
 Zenith added a smaller version of their big, black multicolored dial, and the radio also had the new design features of the console radios.
 The 6-S-27 is a six-tube, three-band (SB+SWx2) set.
 We replaced all of the capacitors with new equivalents.
 The resistors and tubes were checked and replaced where needed.
-A new power cord, safety fuse and audio input were added.
-This radio has excellent sensitivity and tons of volume.
+A new power cord, safety fuse and audio input cable were added.
+This radio has excellent sensitivity across the dial and tons of volume.
 Gary stripped the unique cabinet that has Maple and Walnut veneers and is trimmed with Australian Laurel.
 The inset grille design is a smaller version of the grille on the 12-A-58 console.
 After painting and grain filling, Gary finished the radio with a few coats of lacquer, and hand-polished to a gorgeous luster.
 The set has the original wood "Z" knobs, chassis, speaker, and a reproduction grille cloth was installed.
 We have had a few of these over the years, but they usually are sold before we can post them on the Attic.
 Not this time, however!
-23"H x 17"W x 14"D.
+23-1/2"H x 17"W x 14"D.

 |